-With March being Women’s History Month, we remember that women have historically been marginalized and how important it is to work towards women’s empowerment.
+With March being Women’s History Month, we remember that women have historically been marginalized in areas such as clinical trials, and how important it is to work towards women’s empowerment.
 Activists like Margaret Sanger, who popularized the term birth control, and Katherine McCormick, who Sanger convinced to fund the development of “the pill,” led major initiatives that transformed society and gender relations in the earlier half of the 20th century.
 Appreciating the accomplishments of inspirational women leaders also demonstrates the importance of looking forward to future leaders to solve frighteningly similar issues of marginalization.
 The solution begins with acknowledging the lack of inclusivity toward diverse women from all over the world in clinical research data across the health sciences industries.

 As modern medicine and technology have advanced, the scientific understanding of our genetic composition has become more astute.
 Projects like 23andMe and the Human Genome Project have furthered our understanding of the genomic composition of a grand diversity of human bodies.
 Human genetics are indeed extremely similar in that we are a definitively cohesive and singular human race around the world.
 Yet, humans also show distinct differences in medical profiles along demographic lines, leading to demographic-specific clinical trials.